-Established in 1993, the Education Foundation of Millburn-Short Hills is a non-profit organization dedicated to enhancing the Millburn public school curriculum by providing equipment, technology, programs, and staff development that cannot otherwise be funded.
+Established in 1993, Millburn Education Foundation (formerly Education Foundation of Millburn-Short Hills) is a non-profit organization dedicated to enhancing the Millburn public school curriculum by providing equipment, technology, programs, and staff development that cannot otherwise be funded.
 One of its major events is the Millburn Film Fest, a celebration of student filmmaking in the district.

 The Film Fest was conceived in 2011, when Ed Foundation members Lynn Farscht and Alyssa Russo attended a fundraiser and saw a music video created by Millburn High School students.
 So impressed were they by the students’ work, they decided to create an event to showcase the creativity and technological skills of Millburn students while highlighting the impact of Ed Foundation contributions.

 The first Millburn Film Fest took place in 2012.
 Since then it has become a popular annual event, screening a mix of short features, animated films, and documentaries that reflect the wide-ranging interests and imagination of the Millburn student body.